 The binning factors specified in Table 12 only apply to the part of the detectors that contain the spectrometer signals.
 For the UVN detectors, the spectrometer output only illuminates a part of the rows of the detector.
 The remaining rows are used for in-orbit calibration purposes.
-These calibration rows will be read out with higher binning factors in order to improve the signal-to-noise ratio and to reduce the instrument's data rate.
+These calibration rows are be read out with higher binning factors in order to improve the signal-to-noise ratio and to reduce the instrument's data rate.

-Apart from the binning factor and the co-addition period, the remaining configuration parameters for the Earth radiance measurements, including exposure time and gains, will be optimized for the best signal-to-noise ratio, without causing saturation of the detector or electronics.
-This optimization will be based on scenes with the highest radiance levels, typically clouded scenes.
+Apart from the binning factor and the co-addition period, the remaining configuration parameters for the Earth radiance measurements, including exposure time and gains, have been optimized during in-flight commissioning for the best signal-to-noise ratio while minimizing saturation of the detector or electronics.
+This optimization was based on scenes with the highest radiance levels, typically clouded scenes.
 Since the highest radiance level changes as a function of latitude, a total of five different settings for different latitude zones are created.
+For bands 4 and 6 saturation it has not been possible to exclude saturation completely due to instrument limitations.